 I’ll say it again.
 The fracture created by the Fall was to create a gap between Man and God and between Man and Man.
 We are now naturally at war with God and with each other.
-This is why Christ is called the Prince of Peace.
+Therefore, Christ is the Prince of Peace.
 In healing the consequences of the Fall, Jesus’ first responsibility is to heal the warfare between Man and God (on God’s terms) and thus create true peace.

 Tolerance or Tribalism

-The world today preaches to its acolytes a general rule of tolerance whilst throughout this world, the principle that governs is tribalism.
-At its “best”, tribalism is seen in patriotism and nationalism and at its worst tribalism leads to war, hate and murder.
+The world today preaches to its acolytes a general rule of tolerance.
+Throughout this world, the principle that governs is tribalism.
+At its “best”, tribalism is patriotism and nationalism and at its worst tribalism leads to war, hate and murder.

 We see this even in Churches.
 Tribalism exists even in the Body of Christ.
 Instead of welcoming newly baptised people to the Household of Faith, instead, we tend to welcome them with a “right hand of fellowship” to our church, congregation or “the body of believers in this corner of God’s vineyard.”